16 Top-Rated Weekend Getaways in Louisiana

 You can spend the majority of one day exploring downtown Lake Charles.
 There are more than 40 blocks in the downtown area.
 The Charpentier Historic District has one of the best collections of Victorian architecture in Louisiana, dating from the late 1800s to the early 1900s.
 It is named Charpentier (carpenter in French), since most of the homes were designed and built by carpenter architects.

 One of the top experiences in Lake Charles is along the Creole Nature Trail.
 The entire trail, often referred to as Louisiana's Outback, is 180 miles long.
 You can do one of two pre-made itineraries that will take you across either the east or west sides of the trail.
 One of the easiest ways to follow the trail is through an app that is available through iTunes and Google Play, where you can select a portion of the trail customized to your interests and time.

 Another spectacular place to visit while in Lake Charles is the Mardi Gras Museum of Imperial Calcasieu.
 It has the largest Mardi Gras costume display in the world, with six rooms of elaborate masks, information about the history of the festival, king cakes, and a parade float that you can climb aboard and experience the Mardi Gras magic.

-Be sure to take in some of the southern Cajun food.
-You can try the boudain trail for part of your weekend or hit several spots each day.
+Be sure to take in some of the Southern Cajun food.
 For po' boy sandwiches, check out Darrell's which is known in the area for the ultimate po' boy experience.